AlumnoLucas/ThePayloadGhost/README.md

 Here are the commands to automate everything (TPG does not have a program to uninstall so remember the steps).</p>
 <br>
 <code>
-sudo chmod +x tpg Images && unzip Images.zip && cp -r Images /usr/share/ && cp tpg /bin
+unzip Images.zip > chmod +x tpg Images > cp -r Images /usr/share/ > cp tpg /bin
 </code>
 <hr>
 <h1>dependencies</h1>